affinidi/affinidi-cli/README.md

 ### Do I need to provide you with anything?

-From time to time, we may request certain information from you to ensure that you are complying with the [Terms of Use](https://www.affinidi.com/terms-of-use).
+From time to time, we may request certain information from you to ensure that you are complying with the [Terms and Conditions](https://www.affinidi.com/terms-conditions).

 ### Can I share my developer’s account with others?